iluwatar/java-design-patterns/serialized-lob/README.md

 ---
-title: "Understanding Serialized LOB Pattern in Java: Efficient Large Object Management"
+title: "Serialized LOB Pattern in Java: Managing Large Data Objects with Ease"
+shortTitle: Serialized LOB
 description: "Explore the Serialized LOB pattern for managing large objects in Java applications.
 Learn how it simplifies data access and storage of files, multimedia, and large strings efficiently."
 category: Data access
 language: en